aplteam/Tatin/docs/TatinUserSettings.md

 * `uri` and `alias` are already set by the constructor
 * `port` is 0 which means that it will fall back to 80 for `http://` and 443 for `https://`
 * `priority` may be useful for defining the sequence in which Registries are scanned in case no Registry was provided.
-The Registry with the highest number is scanned first, and the first hits wins.
+The Registry with the highest number is scanned first, and the first hit wins.
 * `api_key` must be set only when the Registry is managed by a Tatin server _and_ you want to publish packages.

 #### Adding the Registry